Music Video

 Unofficial Music Videos:

 A well-known example of an unauthorized video is the one created for Danger Mouse's illegal mashup of the Jay-Z song "Encore" from his The Grey Album, which features music sampled from the Beatles' White Album.
-The video combines hip-hop dancers and concert footage of the Beatles with Jay-Z.
+The Fan-made Music Video combines hip-hop dancers and concert footage of the Beatles with Jay-Z.

 The band Placebo received a claymation movie that a South African fan produced for the song "English Summer Rain" in 2004.
 They were so pleased with the outcome that they put it on their DVD of best hits.
 A Flash animation for the Beatles song "Come Together" was featured on The Beatles Blu-ray disc in 2016.